 Recommendations within the “Well Managed Highway Infrastructure” Code of Practice are now being widely adopted, with Authorities across the UK compiling detailed plans for all their key asset groups.

-Significant investment has been made by the WJ Group in retroreflectometer technology to carry out surveys that will accurately determine the presence, and retroreflectivity levels of roadmakings and road studs across highway networks.
+Significant investment has been made by the WJ Group in retroreflectometer technology to carry out surveys that will accurately determine the presence, and retro-reflectivity levels of road markings and road studs across highway networks.

 By means of a single operated bespoke vehicle, WJ surveys are carried out at normal traffic speeds, minimising disruption and ensuring best practice in safety for the operator and other road users.
 The surveys can be carried out day or night due to the ambient light system within the hardware.